ctzurcanu/virtues/docs/temperance.md

 - continence
 - forgiveness

-## Dendencies
+## Dependencies

 - Major
     - Abundance: encourages and makes Temperance sustainable
     - Charity: the joy of giving may bring about additional Temperance.
 The willpower of self-restraint can encourage Voluntarism (Charity)
-    - Justice: the arguments comming from Justice may justify Temperance.
+    - Justice: the arguments coming from Justice may justify Temperance.
 Justice is discovered easier by the temperate.

 ## Correspondences